 Questions do arise, however, regarding the nature of these indigenous inhabitants who lived in the areas of Southern Italy that were later conquered by the Achaeans.
-For the most part, the relationship between the Greek settlers and the native population was generally , as there is very little historical evidence regarding conflict between them.
+For the most part, the relationship between the Greek settlers and the native population was generally peaceful, as there is very little historical evidence regarding conflict between them.
 It is understood that the name Italia was originally given to the southernmost end of the peninsula, south of the Isthmus of Catanzaro, to include modern Basilicata and Calabria.
 This area was more commonly recognized as Oenotria, although of the ethnic origins of the people inhabiting the area, little is known.
 Strabo is arguably the most important source for the examination of the Oenotrian population, as he spends time discussing the geography of the area in question.
 He states,

 “According to Antiochus, in his treatise On Italy, this territory was once called Italy, although in earlier times it was called Oenotria.
 And he designates as its boundaries, first, on the Tyrrhenian Sea, the same boundary that I have assigned to the country of the Brettii [Leucania]; and secondly, on the Sicilian Sea, Metapontium… And at a time more remote, according to him, the names “Italians” and “Oenotrians” were applied only to the people who lived this side the isthmus in the country that slopes towards the Sicilian Strait… But after that, he says, the name of “Italy” and that of the “Oenotrians” was further extended as far as the territory of Metapontium and Seiris, for, he adds, the Chones, a well-regulated Oenotrian tribe, had taken up their abode in these regions and had called the land Chone.”